bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/_index.md

 Releasing a *minor version* means that the generated code may be affected, but without breaking changes.
 You may need to regenerate the code.
 E.g. **1.4.0 &rarr; 1.5.0**.

 *Major version* release typically introduces the breaking changes.
-You may need to regenerate the code and to fix your projects that uses it.
+You may need to regenerate the code, to fix your projects that uses it or to change the tool command line.
 E.g. **1.4.0 &rarr; 2.0.0**.

 ## FAQ